11th Meril-Prothom Alo Awards

-The 11th Meril Prothom Alo Awards were distributed among TV and film starts and singers 10 April 2009 to honour and inspire the young talents for playing their role in the fields of music, film-making and TV production.
+The 11th Meril Prothom Alo Awards were distributed among TV and film stars and singers 10 April 2009 to honour and inspire the young talents for playing their role in the fields of music, film-making and TV production.
 The Bangladesh-China Friendship Conference Centre turned into a union of cultural personalities on that evening as the Prothom Alo and Square Toiletries staged the programme to honour the stars.
 The nominations for the popular awards were open to public voting.